otherlab/geode/README.md

 * [libpng](http://www.libpng.org): Lossless image format (Custom noncopyleft license)
 * [libjpeg](http://www.ijg.org): Lossy image format (Custom noncopyleft license)

-In addition, the exact geometric predicates in `other/core/exact/predicates.*` were generated using the `simplicity` code generator:

-* [other/simplicity](https://github.com/otherlab/simplicity): Simulation of simplicity analysis and code generation (GPLv2)

-Note that this code generator is itself GPL, but the code in generates is not; `other/core` is pure BSD.

 `core` makes extensive use of C++11 features, so a relatively recent C++ compiler is necessary.
 So far the code has been tested on

 * [gcc 4.6](http://gcc.gnu.org)